-- Students will leave the classroom only after the teacher has excused the class by groups or individuals. - Students will visit the appropriate restroom and wash hands during snack/recess. - Students with healthy snacks will go to the picnic tables.
-Candy, sunflower seeds, soda or drinks in bottles are not permitted. - After eating, students will pick up all their paper and trash and deposit in the trash can. - Students will get drinks before the freeze bell. - Students will share equipment. - Students will take turns fairly. - Students will treat others with respect. - Students will freeze at the bell and take a knee. - At the whistle, students in line will walk to classroom lines quickly and quietly. - Students will stand quietly until the teacher brings them inside. - Students will enter quietly and follow teacher instructions.
+• Students will leave the classroom only after the teacher has excused the class by groups or individuals.

-Students who fail to follow the rules and act safely at recess will lose play privileges for a duration of time as deemed appropriate by staff.
+- Students will visit the appropriate restroom and wash hands during snack/recess. - Students with healthy snacks will go to the picnic tables.
+Candy, sunflower seeds, soda or drinks in bottles are not permitted. - After eating, students will pick up all their paper and trash and deposit in the trash can. - Students will get drinks before the freeze bell. - Students will share equipment. - Students will take turns fairly. - Students will treat others with respect. - Students will freeze at the bell. - Students will be asked to take a break if they are exhibiting unsafe verbal or physical behavior during their scheduled recess time, or if there is conflict between them and another student.
+Conflict does not equate to Bullying. - At the whistle, students will walk to classroom lines quickly and quietly. - Students will stand quietly until the teacher brings them inside. - Students will enter quietly and follow teacher instructions. - Students who fail to follow the rules and act safely at recess will lose play privileges for a duration of time as deemed appropriate by staff.
 A bathroom and water break will be provided.